avtopilot/todoist-test-task/README.md

 ### Assumptions:

-- it was assumed the Task name is unique and cannot be changed
+- Task name is unique and cannot be changed
+- Task name is case sensitive (_task_ and _Task_ considered as 2 different tasks)
+- 100 priorities is enough (priorities are in the range of 0 to 100)
 - there are no Unit Tests for the repository and controller since the logic is covered with Integration Tests

 ### TODO: